MrJellimann/PegasOSDocumentation/Design_Document/5_SYSTEM.md

 PegasOS will store user passwords on the machine as a salted and hashed password.
 For the sake of transparency, this process will be as follows:
 1. Salt is applied to the password
-This salt will come from the username, which will allow for users to choose the same password and result in different hashes for the password, keeping both users more secure and accounting for edge cases in which multiple users unknowingly pick the same password.
+: This salt will come from the username, which will allow for users to choose the same password and result in different hashes for the password, keeping both users more secure and accounting for edge cases in which multiple users unknowingly pick the same password.
 2. The password is sent into a hashing algorithm.
-After the salt is applied to the password, it is bundled up and sent into a one-way hashing algorithm.
+: After the salt is applied to the password, it is bundled up and sent into a one-way hashing algorithm.
 3. The resulting hash value is stored in the user’s registry file.
-The hash will be stored as a 256-bit hash, as an array of 32 chars, where position 0 in the char array represents the highest 8 bits of the hash.
+: The hash will be stored as a 256-bit hash, as an array of 32 chars, where position 0 in the char array represents the highest 8 bits of the hash.

-77
-5.4.6 User Permissions
+## 5.4.6 User Permissions

 Depending on the ‘type’ of user permissions that the user has, certain actions within PegasOS cannot be performed.
 User permissions can be of two types: system administrator (master) or standard.
 Master users may make any changes to the system as they see fit, much like a root user or sudoer can in Linux.
 Standard users cannot make these changes, but with the master account’s permission they may upgrade their permissions to that of a master user.

 The main difference is that master users have full control over the system, and are able to create files and directories wherever they please.
-They are also allowed to modify, and remove files and directories wherever they please.
-This means that great care must be taken when working in the root directory of the system, as it is possible to irreversibly damage the system.
-For the average user, this will not be a concern, as most system files that the average user can access are read-only, or otherwise untouchable.
+They are also allowed to modify, and remove files and directories wherever they please. **This means that great care must be taken when working in the root directory of the system, as it is possible to irreversibly damage the system.** For the average user, this will not be a concern, as most system files that the average user can access are read-only, or otherwise untouchable.

 Full control over the system includes functions such as, but not limited to:

 - Changing the system clock
 - Terminating system processes
 - Modifying the system directory (root)